Sherwin Williams Sea Salt is one of the best selling colors for home interiors right now.

 Sea Salt is a beautiful greenish blue.
 It is reminiscent of a pale green sea with the sun shimmering through it, though not as bright.

 Sea Salt is a really interesting color, because how it looks depends on lighting and what is around it.
 You could say that it is a chameleon of sorts.
-For example, when paired next to a blue, sea salt looks gray.
+For example, when paired next to a brighter blue green paint color, Sea Salt looks gray.

-When Sea Salt is compared to a true gray, it looks green.
+When Sea Salt is compared to a true gray though, it looks more green.

-And when you place Sea Salt with green, it almost takes on a pale blueish hue.
+And when you place Sea Salt with a green paint color, it almost takes on a pale blueish hue.

 Sea Salt Undertones

-As you can tell from the color comparisons, Sea Salt paint has undertones of mostly green and gray, with a hint of blue.
+As you can tell from the color comparisons, Sea Salt paint has undertones of mostly green and blue, with a gray undertone.

 Is SW Sea Salt Warm or Cool?

-Sea Salt is a cool color that just barely hints warm.
+Sea Salt is a cool color because of the blue and green in it.
 Since cool colors are typically calming, this enables it to go well in many different rooms in a home.

 One of the things that I love about Sea Salt is the spacious, relaxing feel that that it lends to a room.
 Being a cool color means it tends to give depth to a room, making it feel larger than it is.